maryi/cscwuvic/slides.md

    * [Distributed cognition](slides/Week 2/distributed_cognition.pdf)
    * Distance matters (to be posted)
    * Awareness (to be posted)

+## Not up to date, just navigate to the slides directory

 ## Week 3:
    * Administriva for Week 3  (to be posted)